-An heir or heirs may transfer ownership of a vehicle when a decedent leaves solely-owned property not exceeding $50,000 in value.
+An heir who is not a surviving spouse or surviving domestic partner may transfer ownership of a vehicle when a Wisconsin decedent leaves solely-owned property not exceeding $50,000 in value.

 To transfer ownership to your name, submit:

-• Statement of Transfer of Vehicles to a Surviving Spouse, Domestic Partner or Heir form MV2300
+- Statement of Transfer of Vehicles to or by a Surviving Family Member, Domestic Partner or Heir form

-• MV2119 Replacement Title Application and applicable fee is required if title is lost
+MV2119 Replacement Title Application and applicable fee is required if title is lost.
+The replacement title fee may be waived for certain qualifying family members; refer to form

-• Wisconsin Title & License Plate Application form MV1
+- Wisconsin Title & License Plate Application form

 Send to: WI Dept. of Transportation